Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions

 Concentrator photovoltaics (CPVs) are an alternate solution to boost the harvested energy.
-This system, as shown in Fig.~\ref{fig:lightEH}b, relies on a built-in light concentrator to focus the incoming light from multiple directions on a very small semiconductor area \cite{vaidya2022immersion}.
-This eliminates the need for complex electro-mechanical tracking mechanisms, which increase the operational expenditure, aka OpEx, and limit the possible use cases due to the resulting heavier design and moving parts.
+This system, as shown in Figure~\ref{fig:lightEH}b, relies on a built-in light concentrator to focus the incoming light from multiple directions on a very small semiconductor area \cite{vaidya2022immersion}.
+This eliminates the need for complex electro-mechanical tracking mechanisms, which increase the operational expenditure, aka OpEx, and limit the possible use cases, such as in tiny Bluetooth transmitters, due to the resulting heavier design and moving parts \cite{Soonsawad.2021}.
 Note that a high concentration of sunlight increases the operating temperature of CPVs, thus decreasing their efficiency.
-Fortunately, one can leverage the excessive heat for EH using the appropriate transducer (discussed in the next subsection) \cite{8861340}.

 In general, the seamless integration of light-based EH with the corresponding application is required.
 This is favored by CPVs, which allow the miniaturization of light-based EH systems to the millimeter and sub-millimeter scale with reduced manufacturing costs \cite{alves2019thin}.
+Recent developments even allow the implementation of flexible CPVs accommodating multiple PV modules in a small surface, leading to improved performance and seamless integration with a multitude of device designs \cite{Sato.2021}.
 Moreover, thin-film PVs improve the integration capabilities by allowing the deployment of light-based EH systems on complex-shaped surfaces such as cars' roofs and umbrellas \cite{li2021review}.
-In this regard, the recent introduction of organic PVs permits printing PVs on practically any surface \cite{ganesan2019fully,eggenhuisen2015high} without impacting their mechanical properties or transparency \cite{wang2019large}.
-Despite their current low efficiency, the abundance of required raw materials, low-cost and scalable manufacturing process, and the possibility of using biodegradable materials, make these cells a green choice for future EH implementations.
+In this regard, the recent introduction of organic and perovskite PVs permits printing PVs on practically any surface (e.g., check the IoT device in \cite{Perera.2021}) without impacting their mechanical properties or transparency \cite{wang2019large}.
+Despite their current low efficiency, the abundance of required raw materials, low-cost and scalable manufacturing process, and the possibility of using biodegradable materials, make these cells a green choice for future EH IoT implementations.